brillout/goldpage/docs/readme.template.md

 ## !VAR PROVIDERS

-By controlling the rendering of your `<App/>` you can add any providers for Redux, GraphQL, etc.
+By controlling the rendering of your pages you can add any providers for Redux, GraphQL, etc.

 See !VAR|LINK CONTROL_RENDERING for how to take over control of the rendering of your pages.